Lee-MSFT/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/trace-an-email-message/message-trace-modern-eac.md

 - `X-MS-Exchange-CrossTenant-Network-Message-Id`

-The above message headers will enable you trace the **Network Message ID** value.
+The above message headers will enable you to trace the **Network Message ID** value.
 You can use this value to further retrieve specific messages, for example, messages with the traced **Network Message ID** value which were sent by a specific sender, addressed to a specific recipient, or sent during a specified time period.

 You can also use the following command to trace the **Network Message ID** value: